 The sweater knit throw draped over the bed is so soft, and the size is incredible.
 It hangs over the entire king bed which is hard to find.
 It is totally my pick for bedroom interiors.
 And this rattan tray is just so good.
 It's perfect for breakfast in bed.
 It would be so great to set one up with drinks in your guest room before an arrival of your friends.
 The bed frame is a DIY I'll be sharing soon too!

 This is a DIY wall lamp I'll be sharing soon.
 Stay tuned.

 If you are looking for bedroom plant ideas, the fiddle leaf is a great option.
 It gets really big (tree like), and its graphic leaves make a statement.
+The green contrasts the black DIY herringbone wall nicely.
 I am totally enamored with this mid-century turned wood leg planter from West Elm.

 Love this ladder and throw blanket combo.
 It was the perfect height for underneath the picture ledges.

 This rattan tray is the perfect tool for breakfast in bed or for greeting you guests with some goodies.

 This woven throw pillow is from Target.
 It's neutral and fun all at the same time.

 One of my favorite bedroom styling ideas is to place a bench at the end of your bed.
 It just looks so chic, and it's functional too.
 It's a great spot on which to grab a seat or throw clothes.

 This box above is a DIY decorative box I made.
 I couldn't find a box big enough to hold everything we wanted bedside (remotes, eye masks, etc) so I made one using a couple of hinges and two bath trays.
 This makes my DIY top ten list.